deislabs/mystikos/doc/sign-package.md

 HostApplicationParameters | This parameter specifies if application parameters can be specified on the command line or not.
 If true, the command line arguments are used instead of the ApplicationParameters list of parameters
-EnvironmentVariables | Enclave defined environment variables HostEnvironmentVariables | A list of environment variables that can be imported from the insecure host
+EnvironmentVariables | Enclave defined environment variables HostEnvironmentVariables | A list of environment variables that can be imported from the insecure host Hostname | The default hostname exposed to application CurrentWorkingDirectory | The default working directory for the application

 ---